 Apply the markers to a flat surface such as a wall or a column and tape on all four corners so it is flush with the surface.

-Markers that are not completely flush with the surface of the wall or column (flapping about) can be incorrectly recognized as 3D data.
-Later on, this can interfere with the point cloud or 3D mesh you wish to export.
+Markers that are not completely flush with the surface of the wall or column (curling up or flapping about) may not be recognized or will be incorrectly recognized as 3D data.
+This can interfere with the point cloud or 3D mesh you wish to export later on.

 Open the Capture app and create a new model like normal.